Israel Kamakawiwoʻole: Support of Hawaiian rights

 Kamakawiwoʻole used his music to promote awareness of his belief that a second-class status had been pushed onto fellow natives by the tourism industry.

 Later life

 In the 1990s, Kamakawiwoʻole became a born-again Christian.
 In 1996, he was baptized at the Word of Life Christian Center in Honolulu and spoke publicly about his beliefs at the Na Hoku Hanohano Awards.
-He also recorded the song "Ke Alo O Iesu" (The Presence of Jesus).
+Kamakawiwoʻole also recorded the song "Ke Alo O Iesu" (The Presence of Jesus).